 3. Research your real estate agent

 While it’s tempting to pick a realtor quickly, it’s important to do your research.
 Ask for referrals from trusted friends, family members and colleagues and make sure you prepare a list of key questions to ask your potential agent when interviewing him or her (this Globe and Mail article has some good examples).
-Once you have a few real estate agent contenders, check with the Real Estate Council of British Columbia to make sure they’re licensed (it’s the law in BC) and see if they’ve faced any disciplinary actions.
+Once you have a few real estate agent contenders, check with the BC Financial Services Authority to make sure they’re licensed (it’s the law in BC) and see if they’ve faced any disciplinary actions.

 4. Finding the right home